keptn/keptn/go-sdk/README.md

 # Experimental Keptn Service SDK

 **TODOs**:
-* Move code into own go module
+* Move SDK to own repository
-* Support for streamlined database connections
 * Generator for creating project structure
 * Documentation on how to use the SDK
 * ...